 Nowadays, lending criteria from banks is stricter, and most banks and lenders have restricted the loan to value ration that they’re willing to extend to borrowers.

-So is it possible to get a high LVR loan these days if you don’t have much of a deposit?
+So is it possible to get a high LVR loan to buy a house these days if you don’t have much of a deposit?
 The simple answer is, it depends.

 The Big Four banks are generally willing to finance home purchases of up to 95%, provided you have a very strong employment history and savings history and evidence of genuine savings.
 The loan amount will also strongly influence the lender’s decision.